ismael-araujo/Hotel-Reviews-Analysis-Using-NLP/README.md

 As we can see,  the GridSearch SVC was able to predict correctly 85.13% of the positive reviews and 72.79%.
 It definitely have room for improvement, but it's a good result for this stage of the project.

 ## Final Recommendations
+- Use machine learning models to quickly identify negative and positive reviews without having to read all of them.
+- Use word clouds to get quick insights from negative and positive reviews.
+The negative reviews can be used to improve the business and positive reviews can be used for advertisement, for example.

 ## Conclusion

+- Machine learning can be used to correctly identify positive and negative reviews.
+However, identify with 100% confidence would be extremely difficult.
+- Word clouds can be used to understand what words appear the most in negative and positive reviews.
+The management can quickly take a look and get insights out of it.
+- The Britannia International Hotel Canary Wharf performes poorly in the reviews compared to other hotels in London.
+There is a lot of room for improvement.

+## Next Steps:

+- Test the model in the whole data set
+- Use the features of the model with the highest coeficcient to understand which words can predict better if a review is good or not and test
+- Use the features with the highest coeficcient to predict if posts in social media are positive or negative
+- Create a recommendation system to the user based on reviews
+- Create a dashboard for guests and hotels easily get information about hotels.

 ## Repository Content